hklcf/Adhell3/README.md

 # Disclaimer
 Adhell3 is merely an app that is using the Samsung Knox SDK APIs. <br/>
 In order to use these APIs, the Knox SDK and an ELM Development license key are needed. <br/>
-These are Samsung's properties which are not available in this repository and therefore they need to be downloaded and obtained by the developer after accepting the agreement given by Samsung. <br/>
+These are Samsung's properties which are not available in this repository and therefore they need to be downloaded and obtained by the developer after accepting the agreement with by Samsung. <br/>
-The developer is then responsible how this app will be used and I don't take any responsibilities of any damages caused by this app. <br/>
+I am only making adhell3 available as a source code project.
+When a developer assembles/compiles an apk from this project, the developer is then responsible for how that apk and the proprietary material it contains will be used and distributed.
+I don't take any responsibilities for any damages caused by this app. <br/>

 The Knox SDK can be downloaded here: https://seap.samsung.com/sdk/knox-android <br/>
 The ELM License key can be obtained here: https://seap.samsung.com/license-keys/generate/edu <br/>